alistairmcmillan/alistairmcmillan.github.io/_posts/2018-03-20-Building-an-extension-for-Chrome-and-Firefox.markdown

 <a class="image" href="{{site.baseurl}}/images/Browser notifications with happy image.png" data-lightbox="image-1" data-title="Browser notifications">
 <img src="{{site.baseurl}}/images/Browser notifications with happy image.png" style="width:400px;" /></a>

 You potentially need to change one settings in Remedy though.
 The extension doesn't do anything until it sees the content of Remedy change, and by default Remedy doesn't refresh its content automatically.
-So you need to set the Refresh Interval to something other than zero.
+You need to set the Refresh Interval to something other than zero.

 <a class="image" href="{{site.baseurl}}/images/Set Refresh Interval.png" data-lightbox="image-1" data-title="Browser notifications">
 <img src="{{site.baseurl}}/images/Set Refresh Interval.png" /></a>